Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 ## Networks

 ---
-This is referring to how we are planning to have our contract deployed to and interact with.
+This is referring to where we are planning to have our contract deployed to and interact with.

->In this example, we will use a localhost for our deployment.
+>In this example, we will use a local blockchain for our deployment since we will be provided with accounts, private keys and already be funded

-* Localhost - running a small version of a blockchain on our computer
+* Local - running a version of a blockchain on our computer

+>When using a testnet option, a wallet will have to be created and you will have get fake ethers for testing from a faucet of the chosen testnet.
+[Metamask](https://metamask.io/) is one option for a wallet and fairly easy to use

 * Testnet - a simulation of the Ethereum mainnet where you use fake ethers to pay for contract interactions and gas fees below is a list of testnest: